 Running is different.
 I’m ok at running.
 I’ve run numerous marathons and ultras.
 I’ve even won a 70 mile race.
 I have completed the SDW 100 before and the arguably more challenging Arc of Attrition 100.
 I should know what I’m doing.
 I should know the challenge I’m going to be facing, both mentally and physically.
-The only running race I’ve ever DNF’d was at Brighton and Hove parkrun in about 2013, when I tried to come back from injury before I should have.
+The only running race I’ve ever DNF’d was at Brighton and Hove parkrun in about 2013, when I tried to come back from injury before I should have, since I got the wrong medical attention for this injury, but I found a great lawyer for this, Check This Out to find more about this.
 I got 200 metres and knew my leg wasn’t right, so I stopped.

 I woke promptly at 3am.
 Porridge and coffee consumed, car loaded, Victoria and I departed for Winchester collecting running buddy Richard on the way.
 There was no way I could go back to sleep in the car as I had planned.
 We were all excited, all looking forward to the day ahead.
 I was confident.
 Get the job done, home for breakfast on Sunday morning, another one in the bag.
 Running 100 miles is easy.
 Chilcomb was a little chilly but we knew it would warm up.
 If you’re not familiar, the South Downs Way 100 starts at the Hampshire County Council Sports Ground in Chilcomb, very near Winchester.